jpfairbanks/SemanticModels.jl/README.md

 ### ModelStructures

-The following concepts are defined in Semantics.jl
+The following concepts are defined in SemanticModels.jl

 - Model
 - EpiModel <: Model